chuckreynolds/WPFBOGP/readme.txt

 == Changelog ==

+= 0.0.8 =
+* if no default image set no longer display a blank og:image tag, now it will show a comment in source reminding you to add a default image in the plugin settings

 = 0.0.7 =
 * updated admin UI - now follows WP 3.2 style admin UI.
 Very Nice!